FIN-023: Reconciling Unit Accounting Records

 The employee who performs the monthly detailed reconciliation and prepares documentation for approval.

-A systematic review of accounts against source documents to verify that all charges are accurate and appropriate, and to identify expected charges that have not yet occurred.
+A systematic review of accounts against source documents to (1) verify that all charges are accurate, appropriate, and charged to the correct Foundation Data Model string; and (2) identify expected charges that have not yet occurred.

 The timely reconciliation of transactions is an important part of responsible stewardship of University resources and an effective system of internal controls, thus the following requirements have been established:

-Units must reconcile their Revenue Projects and Expenditure Projects no later than 30 calendar days after the end of the month.
-Both the preparer and the approver must certify that all transactions are appropriate, necessary, and supported by documentation filed in the department.
-Any discrepancies must be documented, including the time frame for expected resolution.
-(See procedures below.)
+Units must reconcile each cost center and gift/grant/designated worktags no later than 30 calendar days after the end of the month.
+Both the preparer and the approver must certify that all transactions are appropriate, necessary, charged to the correct Foundation Data Model (FDM) string, and supported by documentation filed in the department.
+Any variance must be documented, including the time frame for expected resolution.

-The timely review of transactions and reconciliation of all Projects are critical to maintaining the integrity of the University’s accounting records.
+The timely review and certification of transactions of all FDM strings are critical to maintaining the integrity of the University’s accounting records.
 Units must maintain files that are sufficient to support the accuracy and completeness of data entered into the financial system(s) of record.
 This documentation must be retained by the unit to satisfy University, state, federal, and, if applicable, sponsor records retention requirements (see policy IRM-017: Records Management) and to support transactions in case of audit.

 Unit leaders/supervisors are responsible for verifying that preparers and approvers complete all required training and comply with applicable University policies, procedures, and standards related to reconciliation, system access/use, and record retention.